-There are many common misconceptions about achieving EMV and how it affects kiosk manufacturers, ISOs, merchants and business managers/owners.
+There are many common misconceptions about achieving EMV and how it affects kiosk manufacturers, ISOs, and merchants.
 By the end of this you should have a good idea of what it takes for all of these groups to get their products past the “EMV capable” finish line.

 EMV hardware manufacturers and distributors have spent the last several years focused on educating ISV/ISOs and hardware integrators that EMV is not just a matter of buying a new piece of hardware.
-Achieving EMV as a true solution is dependent on a marriage of hardware and software; and as marriages go it also entails a commitment.
+Achieving EMV is dependent on a marriage of hardware and software, and as marriages go it also entails a commitment.

 An Independent Software Vendor (ISV) is an organization that sells or designs software solutions and is often times focused on specific market verticals.
 An Independent Sales Organization (ISO) is a company that sells another company’s products or services.
 In the credit card industry an ISO can provide merchant accounts backed by larger banks or processors making them a Merchant Service Provider (MSP).
 Like ISVs, some MSPs may focus on servicing specific types of merchants.

 EMV Level 1 means that a device physically meets EMV specifications for the chip (contact), and in some cases NFC (contactless).

-EMV Level 2 means that the firmware on a device performs to EMV processing specifications.
+EMV Level 2 means that the firmware on a device performs to EMV specifications.